LEARNAcademy/syllabus/javascript/arrays.md

 ### Strings to Arrays and Back Again

 In JavaScript, arrays and strings have a lot of similar properties.
 They both are a collection of items, both have a length property, both are zero-indexed.
 But strings and arrays have many differences.
-It is often convenient to convert string into arrays and vice-versa.
+It is often convenient to convert strings into arrays and vice-versa.

 **.join("")**